charlella/charlella/README.md

 ## About me

-I am happy as a Web & Mobile Developer (former Research Officer in Management) I am working on social media as thecodinglife.fr and we talk about :
+I am happy as a Web & Mobile Developer (former Research Officer in Management) I am working on social media and we talk about :
-- Retraining as a Developper : learning (no CS degree, bootcamp ?)
+- Retraining as a Developper : learning (no CS degree, bootcamp opportunities, learning by doing)
 - Programming : 🚀 HTML / CSS / JavaScript / React / React Native / Redux 🚀.